Huey Lewis: Lawsuit

 In 1985, Lewis sued Ray Parker Jr. over similarities between Parker's theme for the 1984 movie Ghostbusters and Lewis's "I Want a New Drug".
 The case was settled out of court with both parties agreeing to keep the settlement secret.
 In 2001, Parker sued Lewis, alleging that in a Behind the Music episode, Lewis had discussed the settlement in violation of their nondisclosure agreement.

 Personal life

 Lewis lives on a ranch near Stevensville, Montana.
 He considers it his permanent residence.

 He married his manager's secretary, Sidney Conroy, in 1983 in Hawaii.
 They separated six years later.
-They have a daughter, Kelly, and a son, Austin.
+They have a daughter and a son.

-In April 2018, Lewis revealed that he had hearing loss as a result of Ménière's disease, and canceled all upcoming tour dates.
+In April 2018, Lewis stated that he had hearing loss as a result of Ménière's disease, and canceled all upcoming tour dates.

 Recording credits

 See Huey Lewis and the News discography for albums and singles by the band.
 Below are specific contributions by Lewis as a solo artist.